carpentries-incubator/workflows-nextflow/episodes/05-processes-part1.md

 ~~~
 {: .output}

+In the above example the process is executed 24 times; each time a value is received from the queue channel `chr_ch` it is used to run process.

 > ## Channel order
 > The channel guarantees that items are delivered in the same order as they have been sent,  but,  since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
 {: .callout}

 ### Input files

-The `path` qualifier allows the handling of files.
-This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.
+When you need to handle files as input you need the `path` qualifier.
+Using the `path` qualifier means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.

-The input file name can be defined dynamically by defining the input name as a Nextflow variable and referenced in the script using  `$variable_name` syntax.
+The input file name can be defined dynamically by defining the input name as a Nextflow variable and referenced in the script using the  `$variable_name` syntax.

-For example in the script below we assign the variable name `read` to the input files and it
-is referenced using the variable substitution syntax `${read}` in the script block:
+For example in the script below we assign the variable name `read` to the input files using the `path` qualifier.
+The file is referenced using the variable substitution syntax `${read}` in the script block:

 ~~~
 //process_input_file.nf